 The School of Education MicroMasters allows learners to take five courses focused on educational innovation and improvement, with a specific focus on the principles and application of Improvement Science.
 These courses can be used by practicing teachers, leaders, and reformers to advance their current knowledge and earn a certificate.
-Those who successfully complete the MicroMasters and are admitted to the School of Education can also be granted advanced standing that will reduce the credit-hour requirements for a master’s degree specializing in such areas as Educational Leadership and Policy, Teaching and Learning, New Media and Literacy, or Urban Pedagogy.
+Those who successfully complete the MicroMasters and are admitted to the School of Education can also be granted advanced standing that will reduce the credit-hour requirements for a master’s degree in Educational Studies without teacher certification.

 The need to accelerate young children’s literacy development has never been greater.
 Fortunately, decades of research studies reveal some practices that help children develop key literacy knowledge and skills more quickly than other practices.

 In this professional learning opportunity, Professor Nell Duke will support elementary classroom teachers and literacy coaches in learning about specific instructional practices that are likely to accelerate young children’s literacy development.
 She will also share some key findings related to social and emotional support for young children in these difficult times.

 The University of Michigan School of Education Advanced Education Technology Certificate is a competency-based teacher certification that aligns with the ISTE Standards for Educators (nationally recognized standards in K–16 teaching with technology).

 Apprenticing students as readers, writers, and thinkers in the disciplines

 Disciplinary literacy instruction—teaching your students to become proficient readers of various disciplines—has quickly become a hot topic among high school educators.
 Disciplinary literacy has gained traction as an educational priority since it has the potential to better support students’ literacy and increase their access to deeper content knowledge.
 It aids them in becoming college and career ready.